lparry/travel-blog/source/_posts/2013-12-20-istanbul-turkey.markdown

 as it was their last night before they were leaving us and heading back home to Scotland :(

 Luke, Amanda and myself went out on an evening boat cruise on the Bosporus, which was a beautiful chance to see the city at night from the water.

 We'd seen that a dentist convention was being held in town, and we actually passed it, lit up Colgate sign being the give-away.

-We passed under the
+We passed under the first bridge with it's lit up cables and got a really good view of it's light show.
-colgate signs. passed under the bridges, got to see their light shows.
-Amanda feeling pretty unwell, taxi home.

-move from our airbnb apartment to a hostel over in the old city, friendly staff, nice room and a rooftop bar with an amazing view of the blue mosque.
+Having lost Leigh and Nic, we moved from our AirBNB apartment to a hostel over in the old part of the city.
+The place had very friendly staff, the room was pretty nice, and up on the top floor of the hostel there was a rooftop bar with a pretty amazing view of the Hagia Sofia.

-archeology museum, exhibit on underwater shipwrecks, with the wood preserved by being covered in silt, so completely wet they cant dry it without it warping. need to dry the wood very gradually.

-went into topaki palace, magnificent grounds, some nice cafes and restaurants. lovely mix of colours and architechture

-misunderstanding about the musuem card, only valid for a single entry at each place , so I had to rush through the Harem (only accessible from inside the palace) too.
+I did some solo exploration of some of the museums and palaces as Amanda was unwell and Luke wanted to work on some HCTP videos.
+I got a Museum card and headed to the Archaeology museum which had an interesting exhibit on excavated shipwrecks, well preserved because they'd been buried in silt, but they'd been wet so long that they could not let them dry out naturally without the wood warping, so they'd had to spend many weeks making them dry extremely slowly.

+After that I went into the Topkapi Palace, a huge site with pretty magnificent grounds showing off the lovely mix of colours, patterns and architecture from the periods when it had been inhabited.

+I had a slight misunderstanding about the museum card, thinking it allowed me to enter any of the museums for the three days it was valid, but it turned out it only let you into each place once during those 3 days.
+To get to the Harem you needed to already be inside the Topkapi Palace, so my plan to look around the palace that afternoon and come back and check out the Harem got changed up and I had to rush a bit through both to fit them into the already late afternoon.

-interesting quarters for the sultan and his family and his concubines, but many secetions (ie. concubine baths) were completely closed off for restoration works.
+The Haram consisted of some beautifully decorated quarters for the sultan, his family and his concubines, but quite a number of interesting sounding areas (for example the concubine baths) were completely closed off for restoration works.

-went through the ancient religious relics section, rather dull IMO but it was interesting to see a guy sitting at a desk doing prayers live into a microphone that was being piped around the exhibit.
-I'd assumed they were prerecorded

-beard trim from a barber, first time I've paid a barber in probably a decade. very thorough work, thinning sides and gave it a better shape. shaved head with a straight razor, trimmed nose hairs, eye brows, ear hairs, then waved a lit cotton tip around my ears to burn off hair and wax. much neater.
+One evening in Istanbul I decided to find a barber to get my beard trimmed properly since it was pretty long at this point, and extremely shaggy.
+It was probably the first time I'd paid a barber in about a decade.
+The guy was very thorough, thinning the sides and giving it a much better shape.
+He also shaved my head with a straight razor, trimmed my nose hairs, my eye brows, and my ear hairs, then waved a lit cotton tip soaked in something flammable around my ears to burn off hair and wax.
+Afterwards I felt the neatest I had in many months.

-went to hagia sofia "museum", used to be a mosque, not really very much info. much more open feeling, aside from the half of the space that was full of scaffolding.
+On our last day there I went into the Hagia Sofia "Museum", a huge building that used to be a mosque.
+Calling it a museum was a bit of stretch because there wasn't really any much information about anything to be found inside.
+It was in the same realm of size as the Blue Mosque, but felt for more vast and open without all the wires and lights that cluttered up the Blue Mosque.

-went out for dinner and had testi kebabs. comes out in a clay pot that they smash the neck off to serve your meal. amazingly tender meat, so delicious.
+We went out for a nice dinner on that last night and had our first Testi kebabs.

-traded off some of my left over duty free raki at the hostel bar for some free beers! saved me trying to deal with the extra weight on super budget flights low luggage allowance
+They're a kebab that is cooked in a clay pot shaped like a vase, which during the serving they make quite a show of turning the pot upside down with foil over the top to keep everything inside, and then smashing the bottom of the pot off carefully and then pouring the casserole out through the smashed off bottom.
+They'd obviously been slow cooked for a very long time as the meat was so incredibly tender it just felt apart on your fork, and the whole thing was super delicious.

-up early the next day for our flight to Goreme, capadocia.
+We were up before sunrise the next day to catch our flight to Goreme in Capadocia, home of the fairy chimneys and hundreds of hot air balloons.